paveljurca/notes/uvahy.md

 .

+> The extraordinary reveals the ordinary
+> in an enlarged and intensified image.
+> *James Hillman, The Soul's Code*

+.

+> The two most important days
+> in your life are the day
+> you are born and the day
+> you find out why.
+> *Tom Sawyer, The Adventures of Tom Sawyer*

+.

 > Dobří kráčejí vyrovnaným krokem.
 > Ostatní, aniž to vědí, tančí kolem nich dobové tance.
 > *Franz Kafka*

+.

+> Ale ten zkurvysyn to vůbec nechtěl chápat.
+> *Albert Cossery, Bohem zapomenutí lidé*

+.

+> Od nynějška
+> bude mít moje láska smysl a můj život důvod.
+> *Albert Cossery, Bohem zapomenutí lidé*

 .